1970 British Annapurna South Face expedition: Leaving the mountain

-Burke and Frost wanted to make their own attempt on the summit and, contrary to his better judgement, Bonington agreed subject to the clearing of the camps proceeding at the same time.
-So on 28 May, Burke and Frost while Whillans and Haston descended, reaching Camp III at midday.
-Everyone was very excited but were held back by their British formality.
+Burke and Frost wanted to make their own attempt on the summit and, contrary to his better judgement, Bonington agreed, subject to the clearing of the camps proceeding at the same time.
+So on 28 May, Burke and Frost reached Camp III at midday while Whillans and Haston descended.
 Only by evening did Frost and Burke reach Camp VI.
-On 29 May they made their attempt but Burke had to turn back and Frost, having reached the snowfield, stayed there almost three hours but then, because it was the Lord's will, turned back in ferocious wind.
+On 29 May, they made their attempt, but Burke had to turn back and Frost, having reached the snowfield, stayed there almost three hours but then turned back in ferocious wind.

-On 30 May the mountain was being cleared apace with most of the party reaching Base Camp when Thompson rushed down, calling out in despair.
-He and Clough had been passing under the place of the "Sword of Damocles" when a serac fell creating an avalanche which had killed Clough.
-His body was carried down to base camp and he was buried near there at the foot of a face where Clough had taught the Sherpas and the television crew to use jumars and to abseil.
-Returning down the valley they found the earlier snow had melted and flowers were blooming.
+On 30 May, the mountain was being cleared with most of the party reaching Base Camp when Thompson rushed down, calling out in despair.
+He and Clough had been passing under the place of the "Sword of Damocles" when a serac fell, creating an avalanche which killed Clough.
+His body was carried down to base camp and he was buried at the foot of a face where Clough had taught the Sherpas and the television crew to use jumars and to abseil.
+Returning down the valley, they found the earlier snow had melted and flowers were blooming.

 Aftermath

 The expedition proved to be Britain's most important mountaineering achievement since the 1953 British Mount Everest expedition.

-It was a huge success because not only was the summit reached but it had been, for its time, the most difficult technical climb to the summit of a major world peak.
-In mountaineering circles the expedition was recognised as a paradigm shift in alpine-style climbing.
-The expedition was at the beginning of a trend away from taking the easiest route on a high Himalayan peak towards choosing a more direct and difficult route.
+It was a huge success, not only because the summit was reached, but was a difficult technical climb to the summit of a major world peak.
+The expedition was at the beginning of a trend that shifted away from taking the easiest route on a high Himalayan peak towards choosing a more direct and difficult route.

-For the first time in Britain a television audience had been able to watch the climb as it progressed.
-At least once a week interviews with the climbers and film of the climb itself were shown on News at Ten and it was possible to show film from the summit only five days after it had been taken – the film was carried back to base camp, taken by runner to Pokhara and then from there to London by air.
-Afterwards a one-hour documentary was shown on Thames Television.
+For the first time in Britain, a television audience had been able to watch the climb as it progressed.
+At least once a week, interviews with the climbers and film of the climb itself were shown on News at Ten, and it was possible to show film from the summit only five days after it had been taken.
+The film was carried back to base camp, taken by runner to Pokhara, and then from there to London by air.
+Afterwards, a one-hour documentary was shown on Thames Television.